astrumai/DeepLearningWithTF2.0/README.md

 <h2 align="center">About</h2>

-This Book is a practical guide to Deep Learning with Tensorflow 2.0 as our framework.
+This Book is a practical guide to Deep Learning with Tensorflow 2.0.
 We will be using the [Deep Learning](https://www.deeplearningbook.org/) Book by Ian Goodfellow as our guide.
-Ian Goodfellows' Deep Learning Book is an excellent, comprehensive textbook on deep learning that I found so far but this book can be challenging because this is a highly theoretical book written as an academic text and the best way to learn these concepts would be by practicing it, working on problems and solving programming examples which resulted in me writing Deep Learning with Tensorflow 2.0 as a practical guide with explanations for complex concepts, summaries for others and practical examples and exercises in Tensorflow 2.0 to help anyone with limited mathematics, machine learning and programming background get started.
+Ian Goodfellows' Deep Learning Book is an excellent, comprehensive textbook on deep learning that I found so far but this book can be challenging because this is a highly theoretical book written as an academic text and the best way to learn these concepts would be by practicing it, working on problems and solving programming examples which resulted in me writing Deep Learning with Tensorflow 2.0 as a practical guide with explanations for complex concepts, summaries for others and practical examples and exercises in Tensorflow 2.0 to help anyone with limited mathematics, machine learning and programming background to get started.

 Read more about the book in [Introduction](https://nbviewer.jupyter.org/github/adhiraiyan/DeepLearningWithTF2.0/blob/master/notebooks/01.00-Introduction.ipynb).